 For commercial applications, the wear layer is typically at least 20 mils or greater of vinyl with a protective coating such as UV-cured urethane with a hard particulate to enhance stain and wear performance.

-Some benefits of LVT include:
+Some benefits of Luxury Vinyl Tile include:

 - Limitless array of visuals